eudoxia0/eudoxia0.github.io/article/_posts/2023-02-11-building-diy-clozemaster.md

 ---
 title: Building a DIY Clozemaster
 summary: Replacing Duo the owl with a simple Python script.
+card: building-diy-clozemaster.jpg
 ---

 I want to learn French.
 I was doing the Duolingo course, until they [redesigned][redesign] the whole UI, and now there's five times more gamification than there is actual learning.
 It's just become incredibly tedious.

 [redesign]: https://blog.duolingo.com/new-duolingo-home-screen-design/